 The 5 Phases are as follows:

-Seiton (Straighten or Set in Order) represents to arrange items and identify their locations so that it will be easy find and to use when needed without wasting time.
-Arranging items by their functions, dimentions and purposes enables to use them quickly when needed.
-Arranging items according to their uses makes workflow easier.
+Seiton (Straighten or Set in Order) represents to arrange items and identify their locations so that it will be easy to find and to use when needed without wasting time.
+Arranging items by their functions, dimensions, and purposes enables to use them quickly when needed.
+Arranging items according to their uses make workflow easier.

-Seiso (Shine / Sweeping) represents to clean the workside, equipment and tools on a regular basis and remove dirt and dust from the workspace.
+Seiso (Shine / Sweeping) represents to clean the worksite, equipment, and tools on a regular basis and remove dirt and dust from the workspace.
 Cleaning activity is necessary for health and safety and it should be a regular activity.
 Prevent machinery and equipment deterioration and corrosion extends their economic life.
-A clean work environment motivates the employees and prevents them from the accidents.
+A clean work environment motivates the employees and prevents them from accidents.

 The Seiketsu (Standardise) involves setting up standards and developing specifications for 5s implementation.
-Seiketsu consist of building a strong set of procedures to maintain the 5s system.
-Every process should have a standard and high standards should be mantained in a workplace.
-Everybody in the work environment should be aware of their responsibilities of performing the first 3s : sorting, organizing and cleaning.
+Seiketsu consists of building a strong set of procedures to maintain the 5s system.
+Every process should have a standard and high standards should be maintained in the workplace.
+Everybody in the work environment should be aware of their responsibilities for performing the first 3s: sorting, organizing, and cleaning.
 Regularly using audit and control checklists are the essential components of the Seiketsu process.

 Shitsuke (Sustain) represents to have a long-term and continuous improvement system.
-Responsibilities should be established, maintained and team meetings should be holded regularly.
-Audits and trainings and should be done regularly.
-Main goal of this process is to maintain the 5s principles in the work environment.
+Responsibilities should be established, maintained and team meetings should be held regularly.
+Audits and training should be done regularly.
+The main goal of this process is to maintain the 5s principles in the work environment.